France in the Middle Ages: Louis X, Philip V and Charles IV (1314–1328)

-The Hundred Years' War (1328–1453)
+Hundred Years' War (1328–1453)

-The death of Charles IV in 1328 without male heirs ended the main Capetian line.
+Charles IV died with no male heirs, ending the main Capetian line.
 Under Salic law the crown could not pass through a woman (Philip IV's daughter was Isabella, whose son was Edward III of England), so the throne passed to Philip VI, son of Charles of Valois.
-This, in addition to a long-standing dispute over the rights to Gascony in the south of France, and the relationship between England and the Flemish cloth towns, led to the Hundred Years' War of 1337–1453.
-The following century was to see devastating warfare and peasant revolts (the English peasants' revolt of 1381 and the Jacquerie of 1358 in France).
+This, in addition to a long-standing dispute over the rights to Gascony in the south of France and the relationship between England and the Flemish cloth towns, led to the Hundred Years' War.

-French losses in the first phase of the conflict (1337–60) were partly reversed in the second (1369–96); but Henry V's shattering victory at the battle of Agincourt in 1415 against a France now bitterly divided between rival Armagnac and Burgundian factions of the royal house was to lead to his son Henry VI's recognition as king in Paris seven years later under the 1420 Treaty of Troyes, reducing Valois rule to the lands south of the Loire River Valley.
+French losses in the first phase of the conflict (1337–1360) were partly reversed in the second (1369–1396); but Henry V of England's shattering victory at the Battle of Agincourt in 1415 against a France bitterly divided between rival Armagnac and Burgundian factions of the royal house to led to his son Henry VI's recognition as king in Paris seven years later under the 1420 Treaty of Troyes, reducing Valois rule to the lands south of the Loire Valley.

-France's humiliation was abruptly reversed in 1429 by the appearance of a restorationist movement embodied by the peasant maid Joan of Arc from Domremy la Pucelle, who claimed the guidance of divine voices for the campaign which rapidly ended the English siege of Orléans and ended in Charles VII's coronation in the historic city of Rheims.
-Subsequently, captured by the Burgundians and sold to their English allies, her execution for heresy in 1431 redoubled her value as the embodiment of France's cause.
+France's humiliation was abruptly reversed in 1429 by the appearance of a restorationist movement embodied by the peasant maid Joan of Arc, who claimed the guidance of divine voices for the campaign which rapidly ended the English siege of Orléans and ended in Charles VII's coronation in Rheims.
+Subsequently, she was captured by the Burgundians and sold to their English allies; her execution for heresy in 1431 redoubled her value as the embodiment of France's cause.

-Reconciliation in 1435 between the king and Philippe the Good, duke of Burgundy, removed the greatest obstacle to French recovery, leading to the recapture of Paris (1436), Normandy (1450) and Guienne (1453), reducing England's foothold to a small area around Calais (lost also in 1558).
+Reconciliation in 1435 between Charles VII and Philippe the Good, Duke of Burgundy, removed the greatest obstacle to French recovery, leading to the recapture of Paris (1436), Normandy (1450) and Guienne (1453), reducing England's foothold to a small area around Calais (lost also in 1558).
 After victory over England, France's emergence as a powerful national monarchy was crowned by the "incorporation" of the Duchies of Burgundy (1477) and Brittany (1532), which had previously been independent European states.